KJM-Code/ImageSorter/README.md

 ## Running the module
 To run the module, initiate the server that the ImageSorter module is being hosted on.
 It is recommended to run the server in HTTPS mode, but is not necessary to use.
 Without HTTPS, some features such as copying filenames will not work.

--If using the (LINK HERE) HomeWeb application, please go to [HomeWeb](https://github.com/KJM-Code/Homeweb#Usage) to learn how to run it.
+-If using the HomeWeb application, please go to [HomeWeb](https://github.com/KJM-Code/Homeweb#Usage) to learn how to run it.

 ## Config File
 After running the ImageSorter module for the first time it will generate a config.yaml file.
 Here is a list of the parameters and default values, feel free to adjust them.